nazliander/scrape-nr-of-deaths-istanbul/README.md

 # A Scraper to Collect Daily # of Deaths in Istanbul

+Currently the main HTML for retrieving the death numbers on a daily basis has a captcha.
+For that reason `app.py` cannot locate the selectors.

+Please consider as an exercise project for using Selenium and PyInquiry within a Docker container.

 ## Scraper Installation and Re-use Instructions

 A scraper and simple time series analysis example with Selenium and Seaborn.